ibm-cloud-docs/image-templates/create-encrypted-image.md

 {:tip: .tip}

 # Creating an encrypted image

 As part of the E2E Encryption feature, you can encrypt an image to import into Image Templates and use it to deploy an encrypted virtual server instance.
 {:shortdesc}

 ## Encrypted image requirements
 {: #encrypted-image-reqs}

 An encrypted image that you create must meet the following image requirements:

-* Image is compatible with the {{site.data.keyword.cloud}} Console infrastructure evironment.
+* Image is compatible with the {{site.data.keyword.cloud}} Console infrastructure environment.
 * Image includes a Linux operating system such as CentOS, Debian, Red Hat Enterprise Linux, or Ubuntu.
 * Image is cloud-init enabled.
-* Image is encrypted with [LUKS disk encryption](/docs/infrastructure/image-templates/create-encrypted-image.html#luks-disk-encryption).
+* Image is encrypted with [LUKS disk encryption](/docs/infrastructure/image-templates?topic=image-templates-creating-an-encrypted-image#luks-disk-encryption).

 ## Using QEMU and DM-Crypt to create an encrypted RAW image
 {: #luks-disk-encryption}

 To encrypt your image, you must convert a fixed VHD image file to RAW format.
 Then, use QEMU and DM-Crypt to create a new image file with LUKS disk encryption.
 Mount the file as an encrypted volume, and copy the unencrypted image file into the encrypted volume.

 This procedure walks you through the following tasks: